worblehat/WorbleRay/NOTES.md

 ## Technical Stuff

+* special versions Scene::trace() and GeometricObject::intersect() for shadow rays which don't need the whole Intersection information
 * optimize Camera::createRay() implementations with precalculations
 * use float instead of double where appropriate
 * matrix- and normal-class as needed